-(iii) \Longrightarrow (ii): This follows easily as any N{φ} , $\varphi \in C_c(G)$, is a continuous function on Ω .

-(ii) \Longrightarrow (iii): It is not hard to see that the set of N{φ} , $\varphi \in C_c(G)$, separates the points of Ω and is closed under complex conjugation.
-Hence, the algebra generated by the N{φ} is dense in the continuous functions on Ω with respect to the supremum norm (see, e.g., [4] for further discussion of this type of argument).
-This gives that assertion (ii) implies assertion (iii).
+- (iii) \Longrightarrow (ii): This follows easily as any N{φ} , $\varphi \in C_c(G)$, is a continuous function on Ω . - (ii) \Longrightarrow (iii): It is not hard to see that the set of N{φ} , $\varphi \in C_c(G)$, separates the points of Ω and is closed under complex conjugation.
+Hence, the algebra generated by the N{φ} is dense in the continuous functions on Ω with respect to the supremum norm (see e.g. [3] for further discussion of this type of argument).
+This gives that (ii) implies (iii).

 When dealing with TMDS (Ω, G, m) we can now use the previous proposition to replace the assumption that $\omega \in \Omega$ is mean almost periodic as element of the dynamical system (Ω, G, m) by the assumption that ω is a mean almost periodic measure (and, similarly, with mean almost periodic replaced by Besicovitch almost periodic, Weyl almost periodic, weak almost periodic, Bohr almost periodic).
 This allows then for reformulations of our main results.
-We include the most important consequences next.

-THEOREM 7.2.
+We only state one of the applications and leave the remaining ones to the reader.

+Theorem 6.2.
 Let (Ω, G, m) be an ergodic TMDS.
 Assume that G is second countable and that (B_n) is a Følner sequence along which Birkhoff's ergodic theorem holds.
-Then, the following assertions are equivalent.
+Then, the following assertions are equivalent:

-- (i) (Ω, G, m) has pure point spectrum. - (ii) Almost every $\omega \in \Omega$ is a mean almost periodic measure. - (iii) Almost every $\omega \in \Omega$ is a Besicovitch almost periodic measure.
+- (i) (Ω, G, m) has pure point spectrum. - (ii) Almost every $\omega \in \Omega$ is a mean almost periodic measure.